-- EFRAG Board has concluded on a consensus basis that, apart from the requirement to apply annual cohorts to intergenerationally mutualised and cash-flow matched contracts as explained below, on balance all the other requirements of IFRS 17 meet the qualitative characteristics of relevance, reliability, comparability and understandability required to support 'economic decisions and the assessment of stewardship and raise no issues regarding prudent accounting.
+- The EFRAG Board has concluded on a consensus basis that, apart from the requirement to apply annual cohorts to intergenerationally-mutualised and cash-flow matched contracts as explained below, on balance, all the other requirements of IFRS 17 meet the qualitative characteristics of relevance, reliability, comparability and understandability required to support economic decisions and the assessment of stewardship and raise no issues regarding prudent accounting.
 EFRAG has also assessed that all the other requirements of IFRS 17 do not create any distortion in their interaction with other IFRS Standards and that all necessary disclosures are required.
-Therefore, EFRAG has concluded that all the other requirements of IFRS 17 are not contrary to the true and fair view principle. - EFRAG Board members were split between two groups, as described below, with reference to the requirement to apply annual cohorts for some contracts, described in Annex A of Annex 11, which are conventionally referred to in this document as 'contracts with intergenerational mutualisation and cash-flow matched contracts' or 'intergenerationally mutualised and cash flow matched contracts'.
+Therefore, EFRAG has concluded that all the other requirements of IFRS 17 are not contrary to the true and fair view principle. - EFRAG Board members were split between two groups, as described below, with reference to the requirement to apply annual cohorts for some contracts, described in Annex A of Annex 11, which are conventionally referred to, in this document, as 'contracts with intergenerational mutualisation and cash-flow matched contracts' or 'intergenerationally-mutualised and cash-flow matched contracts'.

-1 Annex 1 presents the observations pertaining to the endorsement criteria of Appendix II and III referred to the application of annual cohorts to intergenerationally-mutualised and cash-flow matched contracts.
-Annex A of Annex 1 describes the issue and its pervasiveness.'
+1 Content relating to the requirement to apply annual cohorts to intergenerationally-mutualised and cash-flow matched contracts is in Annex 1 to the Cover Letter.
+Annex A of Annex 1 describes the issue and its pervasiveness.

-Observations on annual cohorts for contracts with intergenerational mutualisation and cash-flow matched contracts are illustrated in Annex 1 to this letter and EFRAG's reasoning on all the other requirements of IFRS 17 is explained in Appendix II to this letter.
+Content relating to the requirement to apply annual cohorts to intergenerationallymutualised and cash-flow matched contracts is in Annex 1 to this letter and EFRAG's reasoning on all the other requirements of IFRS 17 is explained in Appendix II to this letter.